 A student's GPA for each semester, as well as the cumulative GPA, is recorded on a report card and on the student's transcript.
+Elective courses are included into the calculation of a student's GPA.
 At the end of each semester, grades are sent to each student and to his or her parents, according to the agreement signed by the student.
-If a student or the student's parents have any outstanding debts to the College, the student will not be allowed to reregister or to obtain a transcript.
+If a student or the student's parents have any outstanding debts to the College, the student will not be allowed to re-register or to obtain a transcript.